T (SEPTA Metro): Diversion services

-A three-way switch at Woodland Avenue allows for a turn left to go east on Woodland Avenue to connect with the eastbound T4 & T5, right to go west on Woodland Avenue for the T5, or straight to go south on 49th Street to connect with the T5 (which also diverges from the T4 here to proceed westbound to Eastwick) and provide access to the current Elmwood District that houses the entire fleet minus the trolleys housed at Callowhill District for the T1.
+A three-way switch at Woodland Avenue allows for a turn left to go east on Woodland Avenue to connect with the eastbound T4 & T5, right to go west on Woodland Avenue for the T5, or straight to go south on 49th Street to connect with the T5 (which also diverges from the T4 here to proceed westbound to Eastwick) and provide access to the current Elmwood District that houses the entire fleet minus the LRVs housed at Callowhill District for the T1.

 History

 College Hall and Logan Hall on the campus of the University of Pennsylvania, as viewed from Woodland Avenue c.
 1892.